-Use the following procedure (figure 22.12) to execute the programming control program that writes to flash memory (when transferred to RAM).
+Use the following procedure (figure 18.12) to execute the programming control program that writes to flash memory (when transferred to RAM).

-Figure 22.12 User Program Mode Execution Procedure
+Figure 18.12 User Program Mode Execution Procedure

-- Notes: 1.
-When programming and erasing, start the watchdog timer so that measures can be taken to prevent program runaway, etc. Memory cells may not operate normally if overprogrammed or overerased due to program runaway. - 2.
-If an address at which a flash memory register resides is read in the mask ROM or ZTAT version, the value will be undefined.
-When a flash memory version program is used in the mask ROM or ZTAT version, the state of the FWP pin cannot be determined.
-A modification must therefore be made to prevent operation of the flash memory rewrite program.
+Note: When programming and erasing, start the watchdog timer so that measures can be taken to prevent program runaway, etc. Memory cells may not operate normally if overprogrammed or overerased due to program runaway.

-22.7 Programming/Erasing Flash Memory
+18.7 Programming/Erasing Flash Memory

-A software method, using the CPU, is employed to program and erase flash memory in the onboard programming modes.
+A software method, using the CPU, is employed to program and erase flash memory in the on-board programming modes.
 There are four flash memory operating modes: program mode, erase mode, program-verify mode, and erase-verify mode.
-Transitions to these modes are made by setting the PSU1, ESU1, P1, E1, PV1, and EV1 bits in FLMCR1 for addresses H'00000-H'1FFFF, or the PSU2, ESU2, P2, E2, PV2, and EV2 bits in FLMCR2 for addresses H'20000-H'3FFFF.
+Transitions to these modes can be made by setting the PSU, ESU, P, E, PV, and EV bits in FLMCR1.